 - Will this book be interesting for my child?

-Make it comfortable: when the child is relaxed, he/she will get to focus better.
-Plus the child will eventually associate reading with something comfortable and relaxing.
-Depending where you are reading to your child, you may want to use pillows, blankets, control the temperature and other small details to make it a little more comfortable for your child.
+Make it comfortable: when the child is relaxed, they will get to focus better.
+Plus, the child will eventually associate reading with something comfortable and relaxing.
+Depending on where you are reading to your child, you may want to use pillows, blankets, control the temperature, and other small details to make it a little more comfortable for your child.

 Proper lighting: the right lighting will help make reading easier.
 The right light will help prevent eye strain.

-Unlock some word: unlocking words means introducing a new word to your child.
-Some books although written for kids may contain words that they have not heard or used.
-It is a good idea to unlock these words by defining it using synonyms, using in a sentence and having the child use it on their own.
+Unlock some words: unlocking words means introducing a new word to your child.
+Some books, although written for kids, may contain words that they have not heard or used.
+It is a good idea to unlock these words by defining them using synonyms, using them in a sentence, and having the child use them on their own.
 By unlocking words before telling the story, the child will have an easier time understanding and following the story.